CodeYourFuture/syllabus/docs/react/week-2/lesson.md

 ### More complex states

 The examples we've looked at so far have used numbers, strings and booleans.
 You can also use arrays and objects in state too.
-Let's take a look at an example.
+Let's take a look at an example ([interactive example](https://codesandbox.io/s/more-complex-state-with-usestate-b34wf?file=/src/ShoppingList.js)).

 ```js
 function ShoppingList() {